citruspay/open-javascript/README.md

 * the amount of your order (or transactuion)
 * the signature generated for the 3 above fields

-In your page, you let the user choose her/his method of payment (credit / debit card, netbanking), then you call `citrus.js` `makePayment` API with 3 parameters:
+In your page, you let the user choose her/his method of payment (credit / debit card, netbanking, Citrus Cash prepaid card), then you call `citrus.js` `makePayment` API with 3 parameters:
 * the [bill](../../wiki/bill) to be paid (containing your order (or transaction) details, your "merchant access key", the signature, your "return URL", user contact details and optional additional parameters of your choice (a.k.a. "custom parameters"))
 * the [payment options](../../wiki/payment-options) selected by the user
 * a callback function that will receive the URL to redirect the user to to complete payment (3D-secure, netbanking site, etc.) or an error if payment cannot proceed